1. HOME

 Blasting is a surface processing method in which countless abrasive particles are sprayed, thus colliding with the workpiece to roughen, grind, or polish the surface.

 Blasting is generally a dry process.
-However, depending on the method, it is classified into several types such as sandblasting, blower blasting, and shot blasting.
+However, depending on the method, it is classified into several types such as Sand Blasting, Blower Blasting, and Shot Blasting.
 It is also used for various purposes such as rust removal, cleaning, and polishing.
 Especially well-known applications include glass craft patterning and lettering of tombstones.

 What is blasting?